It’s interesting to see how a search engine might try to calculate the relevance of search results, and find related queries

 A set of results is returned by the search engine which ranks those results according to search algorithms.
 The actual algorithms used to rank those results usually include elements that measure both the relevance and the importance of pages matching the query searched for.

-This patent filing describes a testing interface that search algorithm and search engine developers can use to test the variety and relevance of search results.
+This patent filing describes a testing interface that search algorithm and search engine developers can use to test for related queries.

 As I noted at the start of this post, it’s interesting to see how a search engine might attempt to determine how relevant search results might be.